-Rapid Prototyping is an iterative process used to quickly visualize what a system (such as a website or an application) will look like in order to get feedback and validation from users, stakeholders, developers and designers.
+Rapid Prototyping is an iterative process used to visualize what a website or an application will look like in order to get feedback and validation from users, stakeholders, developers and designers.

-Used well, rapid prototyping can improve the quality and speed of your design by improving communication and reducing the risk of missing requirements.
+Used well, rapid prototyping will improve the quality your designs by improving communication and reducing the risk of building something that no one wants.

 Rapid Prototyping involves a three-step process, repeated as many times as needed:

 A prototype will usually start with a very simple mock-up of key areas and become more complex with each iteration as you gather more data from user feedback.

 Focus on the key functions that will be used most often.
 The point of rapid prototyping is to show how a function will work or what the design will look like without prototyping the entire product.
 Remember, we’re aiming for the Goldilocks quality!

 Prototype one User Flow at a time.
 Instead of going screen by screen, create a story that will take the user through the areas that you want to prototype.
 This way, you will get more accurate feedback because your prototype will reflect real life scenarios.
 For instance, prototype the “sign-up/sign-in/reset password” flow together.

 Also, remember to have an iteration plan in mind.
 A good rule of thumb when planning iterations is to start broad and then work your way towards a more detailed version of the solution.
 As you iterate, the fidelity of your prototypes as well as how much you include in them will increase.